davidferex/Finetune_small_LLMs_tool_calling/nl2api-framework/README.md

 This directory allows direct comparison between fine-tuned small models and large baseline models.

+### IMPORTANT

+Note that HuggingFace and Weights&Biases were used during the experiments, so these scripts use their libraries.
+For the correct execution of everything, an environment file with you HF and W&B tokens is needed.

 ---

 ## 🧪 Use Case: Synthetic Data Generator